axians/microservicebus-tutorial/GettingStarted.md

 10. Although it's convenient to see the output in the console/terminal, this is a luxury you'll often not have access to.
 However you can see the same output by navigating to the [Console page](https://microservicebus.com/console).

-11. As your readings are getting published to the Azure IoT hub, they should get visible on the main screan.
+11. As your readings are getting published to the Azure IoT hub, they should get visible on the main screen.

 ## Well done, you've completed the first lab.
 ### [Back to main page](./README.md).